 Published By Janet Gershen-Siegel at June 5th, 2018

-Establishing a company isn’t for the faint of heart, and if you’re not trained to take a loss every once in a while, you most likely won’t last.
+Establishing a company is not for the faint of heart, and if you are not trained to take a loss every once in a while, you most likely will not last.
 Some of the most successful business people had at least a few failures before they triumphed.
-You’ll be in good company if you’re one of them.
+You will be in good company if you are one of them.

-These same small-scale companies are shocked when they are met with the obstacles of unfair regulations, higher taxes or fees, and an oversaturated market.
+These same smaller scale companies are shocked when they are met with the obstacles of unfair regulations, higher taxes or fees, and an over-saturated market.
 They carry on with business as usual, wishing that the circumstance will pass and things will work themselves out.

-A good business owner knows that being passive rarely ends conflict, however.
-Meeting your challenges head-on is good practice for future difficulties and is often the only way to address the most debilitating small business headaches.
+A good business owner knows that being passive will rarely end conflict, however.
+Meeting your challenges head-on is good practice for future difficulties.
+And it is often the only way to address the most debilitating small business headaches.

-Knowing what other companies are doing to keep customers happy and services relevant isn’t just intelligent – it’s necessary.
-Get to know many on a first-name basis, and you’ll have no choice but to keep on trend with the industry you hope to succeed in.
+Knowing what other companies are doing to keep customers happy and services relevant is not just intelligent – it is absolutely necessary.
+Get to know many on a first-name basis.
+As a result, you will have no choice but to keep on trend with the industry you hope to succeed in.

-Many small companies start as family affairs, but this advice isn’t limited to actual families.
+Many small companies start as family affairs, but this advice is not limited to actual families.
 There is value in putting fierce dedication at the top of your business plan.
-Rewarding the long-term workers in your company with promotions and partnerships isn’t just more effective than introducing an outsider for every single job opening.
-It can also save you thousands in training and culture adaptation costs.
+Rewarding the longer term workers in your company with promotions and partnerships is not just more effective than introducing an outsider for every single job opening.
+It can also save you thousands of dollars in training and culture adaptation costs.

-It’s nice to set goals to broaden your earnings and become a larger business, but it’s foolish to reject the benefits of being a scrappy start-up.
+It is great to set goals to broaden your earnings and become a larger business.
+But it is foolish to reject the benefits of being a scrappy start-up.
 In fact, there are just some things that are simpler when you are young.

-Errors are simpler to navigate and correct; new ideas could be implemented without tons of red tape.
+Errors are simpler to navigate and correct.
+And new ideas could be implemented without tons of red tape.
 A lean framework and family culture can also help you be more adaptive to your customer specifications.

 It pays to operate a company adaptively.